AbilityOne.gov

 15. When are prices for AbilityOne Program products and services changed?

 Prices for AbilityOne products and services are usually changed in conjunction with the contract period.
-The preferred method for establishing base prices is by negotiation between the producing nonprofit agency and the contracting activity with the assistance of NIB or SourceAmerica.
+The preferred method for establishing base prices is through negotiations between the producing nonprofit agency and the contracting activity, with the assistance of NIB or SourceAmerica.
 The method of determining future prices will be a part of those negotiations.

 Back to top